-Another potential solution is to invest in companies that are considered "safer" and therefore likely to have smaller drawdowns when the market gets scared.
-It is not that I purposely seek out controversial companies, it just so happens that is where I often find more attractive opportunities.
+Another potential solution to volatility is to invest in companies that are considered "safer" and therefore likely to have smaller drawdowns when the market gets scared.
+I do not purposely seek out controversial companies, it just so happens that is where I often find more attractive opportunities.
 Which great investment was not considered highly controversial at the time of purchase?
-I tend to agree with the perceived risks of most opportunities.
-However, every once in a blue moon, I find the market's perceived risks unfounded, which provides the opportunity.
+I tend to agree with the perceived risks of most opportunities, which is why we only own a handful of companies.
+Every once in a blue moon, I find the market's perceived risks unfounded and then invest.
 Investors don't outperform by picking favorites, they do it by finding diamonds in the rough.
-There is no rule that says if we own something that we believe is undervalued (why else would we own it?), that the market will not value it at a price that is even more undervalued in the future.
-If one requires the feeling of safety of the crowd, then owning the S&P 500 Index is the best way to go.
+If one requires the feeling of safety of the crowd, then owning the S&P 500 Index is probably the best way to go.